izadorasobral/github-actions-practice/README.md

 - **`server.test.js`**: Automated tests using Jest and Supertest.
 - **`package.json`**: Node.js project configuration file.
 - **`.github/workflows`**: Contains the GitHub Actions workflows.

+## User Authentication

+We added user registration and authentication features with the following components:

+Registration: A form to register new users, saving their information securely with hashed passwords.

+Login: A form for users to log in with their credentials, authenticated using Passport.js.

+Logout: Functionality to log users out and redirect them to the login page.

 ## Installation